-Cost of Attendance (COA): Generally, this includes the tuition and fees normally assessed a student, together with the institution's estimate of the cost of room and board, transportation and commuting costs, books and supplies and miscellaneous personal expenses.
+Cost of Attendance (COA): Generally, this includes the tuition and fees normally assessed a student, together with the institution's estimate of the cost of, food and housing, transportation and commuting costs, books and supplies and miscellaneous personal expenses.
 In addition, student loan fees, dependent care, reasonable costs for a study abroad or cooperative education program, and/or costs related to a disability might be included, when appropriate.
 Also referred to as "cost of education" or "budget."

 Commuter Student: A student who does not live on campus; typically, "commuter" refers to a student living at home with his or her parents.

-Dependent Student: A student who does not qualify as an independent student and whose parental income and asset information is used in calculating an Expected Family Contribution.
+Dependent Student: A student who does not qualify as an independent student and whose parental income and asset information is used in calculating an Expected Family Contribution or Student Aid Index (depending on year).

 Direct Costs: Educational costs billed by the university to the student and paid directly to the university, such as tuition, fees, on-campus housing and meal plans.